 How To Combat Inflation

 Inflation is going to happen no matter what.
-But you can protect yourself against it by staying creative.
+But you can protect yourself against inflation hurt by staying creative.
 If you own an ice cream truck, focus on working events instead of using gas to drive around and serve customers.
 If you have a brick-and-mortar store that sells ice cream, try to cut raw material costs by making cones yourself so that you don’t have to pay for cups.
 Use social media to your advantage and advertise any specials or deals you may have.

-Yes, inflation will hurt the ice cream industry.
+Yes, definitely, inflation hurt the ice cream industry.
 But with a good understanding of the economy and some creativity, your business will survive.
 If you want to break into the ice cream industry and need a soft serve ice cream machine supplier, DSL can help.
 Our machines are versatile and reliable, making them a great choice for anyone who wants to serve up smiles.